For young people leaving formal care

 Young people leaving informal care are not eligible for TILA.

-There are a wide range of government programs and community organisations that provide support services and useful information that may be able to help them transition to independent living.
+There is a range of government programs and community organisations that provide support services and useful information to help them transition to independent living.
 For more information refer to Support services for young people moving to independent living.